jasonmahr/html-escape-sequences/README.md

 No more hunting around for Unicode symbols!
 Also useful when fetching escaped Unicode entities from an API.

-This version (1.0.1) works with Elm version 0.16.
+Updated for Elm version 0.17.
+Version 1.0.1 is compatible with Elm version 0.16.